fi-m/ID2223/lab2/README.md

 # Improving model performance
-There are many ways one can try to improve the model performance
+There are many ways one can try to improve the model performance, these can be broadly divided into two categories; model centric and data centric.

 ## Model centric